NZMSA/2023-Phase-2/data-science/2. Training and Evaluation/README.md

 ### Bonus

 If you would like to extend yourself (and potentially attain a mark greater than 100% for this part!), then here are some additional tasks you can do on top of the above.

 - Tune your chosen models in at least one way e.g. find the best value of a single hyperparameter, find the best train-test split
   - Please refer to [Tuning Models](./tuning-models.md)
-  - If you decide to do this bonus task, quantitatively described the improvement after tuning using an evaluation metric in your notebook
+  - If you decide to do this bonus task, quantitatively described the improvement after tuning using an evaluation metric in your notebook.

 - Perform tasks 2-4 on one to two other algorithms for each dataset, compare their performances against each other, and then choose the model with the best performance for task 5.
-There are various other algorithms that you could create other models from that were covered in the Microsoft Learn modules, including:
+    - There are various other algorithms that you could create other models from that were covered in the Microsoft Learn modules, including:
         - Decision tree
         - K-nearest neighbours
         - Lasso regression
         - Gradient boosting
-    - Neural network (refer to [Training Neural Nets](https://learn.microsoft.com/en-us/training/modules/train-evaluate-deep-learn-models) for more information)
+        - Neural network (refer to this Microsoft Learn module for more information: [Train and evaluate deep learning models](https://learn.microsoft.com/en-us/training/modules/train-evaluate-deep-learn-models))

-Feel free to refer to the [Supervised learning section](https://scikit-learn.org/stable/user_guide.html#user-guide) of the Scikit-learn user guide for more information on how to implement the algorithms above and their parameters.
-If you decide to do this bonus task, show the performance of each model in your notebook.
+    - Feel free to refer to the [Supervised learning section](https://scikit-learn.org/stable/user_guide.html#user-guide) of the Scikit-learn user guide for more information on how to implement the algorithms above and their parameters.
+    - If you decide to do this bonus task, show the performance of each model in your notebook.

 ## Submission